miraculyx/auto-irf/README.md

 # autoirf.py
-Python Script for HPE Comware switches
+Python Script for HPE Comware switches for automatically creating an HPE IRF Cluster during bootup.

+All HPE network devices have to have a factory default configuration.
 The file "inventory.txt" holds the Serial-Numbers, the IRF domain and the IRF ID for each of the HPE network devices.

-The File "autoirf.py" and "inventory.txt" has to be saved in the directory of a HTTP Server (or TFTP Server)
+The "autoirf.py" file have to be saved in the directory of a <b>HTTP Server</b>.

+The "inventory.txt" and all the devices configurations has to saved on an <b>TFTP Server</b>.
+The Filename of the configurations of the network devices has to be the Serial-Number of each device (CN87X93021.cfg, CN87X93022.cfg, etc.).

-A DHCP Server has to be configured with a DHCP Scope for the new network devices and the DHCP option pointing for the bootfile to an HTTP Server.
+A <b>DHCP Server</b> has to be configured with a DHCP Scope for the new network devices (attention of the device number) and the DHCP option pointing for the bootfile to an HTTP Server.

-Example for configuring a Comware 7 device as an DHCP Server:
+Example for configuring a HPE Comware 7 device as an DHCP Server:

 #<br>
  dhcp enable<br>